Morgoth: Children of Húrin

-In this more complete version of a story summarized in Quenta Silmarillion, Húrin and his younger brother Huor are leaders of the House of Hador, one of the three kindred of elf-friends.
-At Nírnaeth Arnoediad they cover the escape of Turgon to Gondolin by sacrificing their army and themselves.
+In this more complete version of a story summarized in the Quenta Silmarillion, Húrin and his younger brother Huor are leaders of the House of Hador, one of the three kindred of elf-friends.
+At the Nírnaeth Arnoediad they cover the escape of Turgon to Gondolin by sacrificing their army and themselves.
 Huor is slain, but Húrin is brought before Morgoth alive.
 As revenge for his aid to Turgon and his defiance, Morgoth curses Húrin and his children, binding Húrin to a seat upon Thangorodrim and forcing him to witness all that happens (using Morgoth's long sight) to his children in the succeeding years.
-The encounter with Húrin, is set out in more detail than in The Silmarillion, and in a more connected narrative than in Unfinished Tales.
+The encounter with Húrin is set out in more detail than in The Silmarillion, and in a more connected narrative than in Unfinished Tales.
 It gives the first allusion to the corruption of Men by Morgoth soon after their awakening, and the assertion by Morgoth of his power over the entire Earth through "the shadow of my purpose".